 Barbara Fredrickson, PhD, professor of psychology and neuroscience at the University of North Carolina at Chapel Hill and director of the Positive Emotions and Psychophysiology Lab, has spent decades studying what she calls positive emotions — not as the opposite of negative ones, but as a distinct class of experience with their own biological signature.
 Her broaden-and-build theory proposes that positive emotions like hope, joy, and serenity don’t just feel good in the moment.
 They actually expand your cognitive and behavioral repertoire, helping you see more options, build social connections, and accumulate psychological resources over time.

 In contrast, threat-based emotions — fear, shame, despair — narrow your field of attention.
 They focus you on the danger.
-That narrowing is adaptive in a genuine emergency.
-But when your nervous system is chronically in that state, as it often is after trauma, you lose access to the wider view.
-Hope, in Fredrickson’s framework, is one of the mechanisms that restores it.
+This is adaptive in acute crisis, but when your nervous system treats everyday life as a threat — because that’s what nervous system dysregulation does — you lose access to the wider view.
+Hope becomes literally neurologically harder to access.

 The broaden-and-build theory, developed by Barbara Fredrickson, PhD, professor of psychology and neuroscience at the University of North Carolina at Chapel Hill, proposes that positive emotions broaden an individual’s momentary thought-action repertoires — widening awareness, increasing cognitive flexibility, and encouraging exploratory behavior.
 Over time, this broadened repertoire builds lasting psychological, social, and physical resources that contribute to long-term wellbeing and resilience.